 You can reference ESSCMD scripts from within MaxL scripts, if needed.
-You might do this to perform outline management tasks, which are not yet available in this release of MaxL.
+You might do this to perform outline management tasks, which are not yet available in Release 6.1.0 of MaxL.

-To escape to an ESSCMD session, use shell.
+➤ To escape to an ESSCMD session, use shell.
 For example,